musictheory/NilScript/README.md

         return a + "-" + b;
     }

-TypeScript infers variables automatically; however, sometimes an explicit annotation is required:
+TypeScript infers variables automatically; however, sometimes an explicit annotation is required.
+This annotation is similar to TypeScript syntax:

     function getNumber() { … }